What exactly is URJ Heller High (Formerly NFTY-EIE)?

 Who can parents reach during the semester?

 Heller High staff in Israel are available 24 hours a day and have cell phones for immediate contact.
-The Heller High office in New York is open during business hours, and voicemail is checked regularly.
+The Heller High office in New York is open during business hours, and both email and voicemail is checked regularly.

 How about food and lodging?